Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-In 2024, Ireland's Birthgap Generational Indicator (TFG) stands at 28.6%, corresponding to a total fertility rate of 1.48.
-This marks a slight increase of 1.2 percentage points compared to 2023.
-Childlessness has shown an upward trend during the last five years, with the average from 2020 to 2024 at 24.0%.
-Since the 1970s, when the TFG averaged 0.0%, the current level is about 28.6 percentage points higher.
-The country has maintained a continuous generational birthgap since 1992, with the lowest TFG recorded in the early 1970s at an average of 0.0%.
-On the global scale, Ireland ranks 33rd out of 38 countries for TFG levels, and within Europe, it stands near the bottom at 27th out of 31.
+The Birthgap Generational Indicator (TFG) for Ireland reached 28.6% in 2024, corresponding to a total fertility rate (TFR) of 1.48.
+This shows a modest increase of 1.2 percentage points from 2023.
+Childlessness has been on an upward trend over the past five years, with the 2020–2024 average standing at 24.0%.
+Since the 1970s, when the norm was 0.0%, the current level represents an increase of approximately 28.6 percentage points.
+A continuous Generational Birthgap has been observed since 1992.
+The lowest TFG on record was during the early 1970s (1970–1979), where it averaged 0.0%.
+Ireland ranks among the bottom globally, placed 33rd out of 38 countries, and similarly holds one of the lowest standings within Europe, ranked 27th out of 31.

 Birthgap Generational Indicator (TFG) over the decades